What is the SDG Professional Certificate?

 What does participation in the SDG Professional Certificate programme include?

-As a global joint programme, the first SDG Certificate includes (i) SDG-focused courses at home institutions, (ii) an opening seminar hosted by the Sciences Po School of Public Affairs in Paris, (iii) the SDG Bootcamp organized by Columbia SIPA in New York, (iv) and attendance at the annual GPPN Conference at one of the seven member schools.
+As a global joint programme, the SDG Certificate includes (i) SDG-focused elective course at home institutions, (ii) an opening seminar hosted by the Sciences Po School of Public Affairs, (iii) a monthly joint seminar with all participating GPPN schools and students and (iv) final online presentation.

 What is the GPPN?